strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.9 - 2024-03-11 =
+* ENHANCEMENT: Added support for Paid Memberships Pro 3.0+ to allow multiple level purchases within a single cart if the level linked to the product allows multiple levels at once.
+* ENHANCEMENT/BUG FIX: Fixed an issue where Variable Subscription products did not handle cancellations correctly.

 = 1.8 - 2023-07-10 =
 * ENHANCEMENT: Mark Paid Memberships Pro Integration with WooCommerce compatible with Custom Order Tables.
 * ENHANCEMENT: Shows a message that the membership product is already in the cart when viewing the same product in the store.